 - Habitat protection – Visit national and international protected parks or contribute to these organizations.

-- Support organizations like the World Society for the Protection of Animals and the World Wildlife Fund that are working towards conservation that doesn’t include killing.
+- Support organizations like the World Society for the Protection of Animals and the World Wildlife Fund, which work towards conservation that doesn’t include killing.